FeralAI/pico-react/README.md

 ## Development

 There are two configured environments for PlatformIO: `build` and `build-cached`.
 The `build` environment will execute the `build-web-py` script on each build, which can be a long running process.
 If the content of your React app hasn't changed, switch over to the `build-cached` environment to only build the C++ source code and use the current `fsdata.c` file.
+You can also manually run the `build-web.py` script to update build the React app and regenerate the `lib/httpd/fsdata.c` file.
+Also of note, `makefsdata` doesn't set the correct `#include` lines for our use.
+This script will fix this issue.

 The lwIP lib in Wizio Pico PlatformIO platform doesn't include the `makefsdata` source.
 A precompiled version for Windows and Unix are included in the `tools` folder.

-Use the `build-web.py` script to update build the React app and regenerate the `lib/httpd/fsdata.c` file. `makefsdata` doesn't set the correct `#include` lines for our use.
-This script will fix this issue.

 Use JPG and PNG files for images, SVG file support requires modification that I haven't done.